Discovering Employment Services with Spinal Cord Injury Ontario

 There’s an expression that job hunting is often a job in itself.
 I’ve discovered that this is very true.
 Just like finding the right job, finding the right type of employment services that fit your needs as a job seeker can be challenging.
 Sometimes you have to go through more than one employment organization before you find the right one.

-In the winter of 2018, after I had finished both college and university, and completed several internships, I had gone through quite a few employment agencies for people with disabilities, before someone finally recommended SCIO.
+After I had finished both college and university, and completed several internships, I had gone through quite a few employment agencies for people with disabilities, before someone finally recommended SCIO.

-All clients need to attend at least a few workshops before you can meet with your Employment Counsellor and Job Developer.
+All clients need to attend at least a few workshops before you can meet with an Employment Counsellor and Job Developer.
 The workshops cover topics such as resumes and cover letters, accommodations and disclosure, and job search.
 The sessions were very useful because even though I learned about some of these topics before, you never know when you might need a refresher to remember important tips related to job searching.

 I found the accommodations and disclosure to be the most useful workshop for me.
 Disclosing my disability to employers has always been a tricky thing, especially on job interviews, when a potential employer will meet you for the first time.
 People with special needs often have to worry about discrimination.
 Should I say something?
 What if they don’t hire me because of my disability even if I’m qualified for the job?